IBM/ibm-spectrum-scale-csi/tools/volume_migration_scripts/README_migration_csi_primary_removal.md

     - Labels, annotations, and other PV metadata

 - Only the **volumeHandle path segment** is updated to a new IBM Storage Scale CSI required format.
-- Supports migration of PVs created from **different volume types** (fileset-based, CG, cache, static, dependent, independent).
+- Supports migration of PVs across **different fileset types** (independent, dependent, static, cache, CG, etc.).
 - Generates **backup YAML files** before applying changes.
 - Can be safely re-run if required (**idempotent migration**).